“Google's Pixel is the polished superphone Android fans have waited 8 years for.”

 But while photos are the highlight, Google also is promoting the video-capture capabilities of the Pixel.
 It can take 4K videos at 30 frames-per-second, though the new feature is the gyro-stabilization technique.
 It grabs gyro data about 200 times a second for so you end up with a smoother video.
 Videos are indeed smooth and shake-free, but you have to watch out when you turn — they tend to look a little too mechanical, as though a robot was swiveling in place.
 If you make sure you turn slowly, it doesn’t look as robotic.

-It’s impressive what Google has done with the camera on the Pixel, and it continues to match new competitors like the Galaxy S8 and the LG G6.
+What Google has done with the camera on the Pixel is impressive, and it continues to match new competitors like the Galaxy S8 and the LG G6.

 Nougat is sweeter than ever

 Turning on a Pixel phone is unique.
 You’ve never experienced Android this way before.
 That’s literally true, because Google has a new setup screen that matches with the overall user interface.

 You’ll find distinct user interface changes specific to the Pixel throughout the interface.
 Some examples include the new caller ID screen, the black notification drawer with a blue brightness slider, and the blue accents throughout the OS, like in the Settings menu.

 The Pixel Launcher is also similar to the Google Now Launcher, except there’s no app drawer icon.
 Don’t worry, it’s not gone!
 Just swipe up to access the app drawer.
 There’s also an array of options via the new Google Wallpapers app, including 3D options like Live Earth.

 Turning on a Pixel phone is unique.
 You’ve never experienced Android this way before.

 You can turn on fingerprint gestures on the device — a feature that has been available on phones from Huawei and more.
 For example, you can swipe down on the fingerprint sensor to bring down the notification drawer.
 We don’t want to see this feature bloated with all sorts of gestures, but it would be killer if you could scroll down a webpage or app using the sensor on the back.